 In addition to organic growth, strategic acquisitions of complementary businesses and assets have been an important part of our historical development.
 Since inception, we have completed numerous acquisitions, which have enabled us to broaden our service offerings and expand our geographical reach.
-Our acquisition of the energy services business of Duke Energy in 2002 expanded our geographical reach into Canada and the southeastern United States and enabled us to penetrate the federal government market for energy efficiency projects.
+Our acquisition of the energy services business of Duke Energy in 2002 expanded our geographical reach into Canada and the southeastern United States and enabled us to penetrate the Federal Government market for energy efficiency projects.
 The acquisition of the energy services business of Exelon in 2004 expanded our geographical reach into the Midwest.
-Our acquisition of the energy services business of Substantially grew our capability to provide services for the federal market and in Europe.
+Our acquisition of the energy services business of Northeast Utilities in 2006 substantially grew our capability to provide services for the Federal market and in Europe.
 Our acquisition of Southwestern Photovoltaic in 2007 significantly expanded our offering of solar energy products and services.
 Our acquisition of energy services company Quantum in 2010 expanded our geographical reach into the northwest U.S.